+Our family has an annual tradition of cooking our Thanksgiving dinner outdoors, off-grid in dutch ovens.
 In the years my husband and I were together before Little A was born, we loved to celebrate Thanksgiving up in the mountains in our wall tent at hunting camp.
 Since our Thanksgiving crew at hunting camp was usually me, my husband and a couple of his bachelor buddies I typically ended up doing all the cooking.
 I loved it!
-I loved the challenge of figuring out how to cook Thanksgiving Dinner off grid.
+I loved the challenge of figuring out how to cook Thanksgiving Dinner off grid in dutch ovens.
 We’re talking every single dish made from scratch, not just some store bought stuff reheated over the campfire.
 This experience took my outdoor cooking skills to a whole new level!

 There was always snow up at hunting camp and the temps were much colder than at home which made outdoor cooking in dutch ovens that much more challenging!